 It is important to understand the "paper test" even if one has an "automatic Z probe".
 The probe itself often needs to be calibrated to get good results.
 That probe calibration is done using this "paper test".

 In order to perform the paper test, cut a small rectangular piece of paper using a pair of scissors (eg, 5x3 cm).
-The paper generally has a width of around 100 microns (0.100mm).
-(The exact width of the paper isn't crucial.)
+The paper generally has a thickness of around 100 microns (0.100mm).
+(The exact thickness of the paper isn't crucial.)